jianghie/GoGameServer/README.md

 Go Game Server
 ==============
-A go game server that's supposed to offer an easily implementable API for bots and custom client programs.
+A go game server that's supposed to offer an easily implementable API for bots and custom clients.

 Current features
 ---